Skip to main content

 Quick Steps

-Quick Steps is a built-in SharePoint automation feature that lets users run predefined one-click actions on selected list items or library files, such as drafting an email, starting a Teams chat, setting a column value, or moving or copying files.
+Quick Steps is a built-in SharePoint automation feature that lets users run predefined one-click actions on selected list items or library files - draft an email, start a Teams chat, set a column value, send an approval request, move or copy a file, run a Power Automate flow, or trigger a Copilot prompt.
+A site owner configures each action once, and everyone with access can use it without ever opening Power Automate.

 Common Use Cases